Members’ Voluntary Liquidation

 With shareholder approval secured, the company’s directors proceed to designate a licensed insolvency practitioner to assume the role of the liquidator.
 This expert will oversee the execution of the liquidation process.

-Asset Realization
+Asset Realisation

 Distribution to Shareholders